 - Once the credentials are verified, the server grants access to the user.

 API key authentication relies on a unique identifier issued by an API provider to its registered users.
-It must include with every request—either in the query string, as a request header, or as a cookie.
+It must be included with every request—either in the query string, as a request header, or as a cookie.
 While API keys are more secure than HTTP basic authentication, they are not as secure as OAuth or JWT tokens.

-Therefore, it is recommended to use API keys in conjunction with other authentication mechanisms for enhanced security.
-API keys serve like a password, providing an additional layer of security.
+Therefore, security experts suggest using API keys in conjunction with other authentication mechanisms for enhanced security.

+API keys serve as a password, providing an additional layer of security.
 However, similar to a password, anyone with access to an API key can use it.

 In addition, it is essential to know that only applications with Secure Socket Layer (SSL) certifications can ensure the safety of API keys.
-Know more about API keys

 Advantages of API Key authentication